Updated: Jul 26

 It’s easy to think, “Hey!
 I feel better already.
 I don’t need these (antidepressants) anymore”.

 But before you do so, hold on.
+Just wait on second.

 Did you know deciding to stop taking your antidepressants without a plan can sometimes make things worse for you than when you started taking them in the first place?